Our psychologists are:

 Jaqueline is a registered Psychologist with a doctorate degree in Counselling Psychology and Psychotherapy from the UK.
 She has experience working with clients from a wide range of backgrounds and within various settings such as private clinical practice, the National Health Services in the UK (NHS), schools and charitable organisations.
 She works with children, adolescents, adults and couples presenting with a variety of concerns and issues.

 Grad Dip Psych Adv (Monash); BPsychStud (Flinders); Grad Dip Rehab Couns (Sydney); BA (Uni SA); BMgt (Uni SA)

-In the throes of publishing her research on sex drive, sociosexuality and gender fluidity, Amanda has a passion for sexuality and LGBTIQ+ counselling including relationships, sexual orientation, gender identity and dysphoria, sexual desires and practices, and addiction.
+Amanda recently published her research on sex drive, sociosexuality, and gender fluidity.
+Amanda has an interest in sexuality and LGBTIQ+ psychotherapy, gender dysphoria, sexual dysfunction, and more.